SrishtiShakti/FPGA-Portfolio/README.md

+⭐ If you like it, give it a star!
+---
 # FPGA Portfolio

 This repository showcases a curated collection of FPGA design modules implemented in both **Verilog** and **VHDL**.
 Each module illustrates fundamental digital design concepts such as memory structures (RAM, FIFO), finite state machines (FSMs), arithmetic logic units (ALUs),PPWM with PLL aand debouncer, and 7-segment display control.